 Committee

-Committee members serve without pay to help the fund enrich the quality of life within local minority communities.
+Committee members serve without pay to help the fund enrich the quality of life within local communities of color.

 Akron Urban League